shawn-nyk/tp/docs/DeveloperGuide.md

 * Should work without requiring an installer.
 * Should only use third-party frameworks or libraries which are free, open-source and have permissive license term and do not require installation by user of the software.
-* A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.

 ### Appendix E: Glossary